-The OpenShift Dedicated Trial allows customers to create a single OpenShift Dedicated Trial cluster with up to 40 vCPUs of worker capacity.
+The OpenShift Dedicated Trial allows customers to create a single Red Hat OpenShift Dedicated Trial cluster with up to 40 vCPUs of worker capacity.
 OpenShift Dedicated Trial clusters are provided without an uptime Service Level Agreement (SLA) and are self-supported.
-OpenShift Dedicated Trial clusters require you to use your own Amazon Web Services (AWS) or Google Cloud account (Customer Cloud Subscription) to provide the infrastructure.
+OpenShift Dedicated Trial clusters require a Customer Cloud Subscription (CCS): the customer's own Amazon Web Services (AWS) or Google Cloud account to provide the infrastructure.

 To get started, go to OpenShift Cluster Manager to create your OpenShift Dedicated Trial cluster.

 |You are eligible to create an OpenShift Dedicated Trial cluster if you meet the following conditions:

 |The 60-day trial period starts automatically when you create your OpenShift Dedicated Trial cluster in OpenShift Cluster Manager.
 You can upgrade your cluster to a fully supported OpenShift Dedicated cluster at any time during the trial.
 Refer to Upgrading an OpenShift Dedicated trial cluster to a fully supported cluster and to Red Hat OpenShift Dedicated for additional information.